Hannah-Pue/CodeforcesChallenges/README.md

 CandiesAndTwoSisters - Problem 1335A - Python - ★
 Sale - Problem 34B - Python - ★
 Soft Drinking - Problem 151A - Java - ★
+Queue at the School - Problem B - Java ★